-An applicant must file the priority certificate within 3 months after the date of the notice (rule 9(4)).
-If the certificate is not in Chinese or English, the applicant must also file a verified translation of it in the language of the proceedings (rule 120).
+An applicant must file the priority certificate within 3 months after the date of the notice (rule 9(3)).
+If the certificate is not in Chinese or English, the applicant must also file a translation of it (rule 120).
 If he does not file the certificate within 3 months the right to priority is lost (rule 9(4)).